Learn about St. Malo and the Art Nelson Left Behind in 2026!

 • Curatorial History: Proven public interest with a roadmap of exhibits through 2026.

-Chiara Cox a multidisciplinary artist, educator, and cultural leader who serves as the curator and organizer of the "Art Nelson Left Behind" exhibition.
+Chiara Cox a multidisciplinary artist, educator, and cultural leader who serves as the curator and organizer of the "Belongings Project" exhibition.
 Guided by her Filipino heritage, she dedicates her career to amplifying Filipino voices, producing events and managing curated collections that travel throughout the Southeastern United States to educate audiences on cultural pride and the preservation of indigenous craftsmanship.
-As the curator for this specific collection, Cox decided to transform an unexpected encounter with salvaged belongings into an homage to the Filipino diasporic experience and explore how art endures as a "vessel for memory, identity, and connection".
+As the curator for this specific collection, Cox decided to transform an unexpected encounter with salvaged belongings into an homage to the Filipino diasporic experience and explore how art endures as a "vessel for memory, identity, and connection" specifically in regards to the immigrant experience.
 To elevate the exhibit beyond a simple display of artifacts, she chose to highlight the humanistic Filipino values of Bayanihan (communal unity), Kapwa (shared identity) and Pasalubong (homecoming gift).
 Visitors are then invited to reflect on what is remembered and how our personal and cultural histories intersect through the objects we leave behind.

 Car Aldana is an art historian and multidisciplinary artist from Florida committed to inspiring and connecting people through creativity, visibility, and education.
 His art historical interests include contemporary and Asian art, especially through lenses of decoloniality and ecocriticism.
 His writing can be found on the mapping website Baroque Without Boundaries where he highlighted the Philippines’s role in the global transculturation of the early modern era.
 His artwork, which has been exhibited in Florida and Ohio and published in Fruitslice, explores themes of gender, ecology, and time.